Neurology · Spinal Cord Compression

 Epidemiology & Etiology

-Most commonly caused by a large central disc herniation at the L4-L5 or L5-S1 levels.
+Most commonly caused by a large central disc herniation at the L4-L5 level.
 Other etiologies include spinal epidural hematoma, abscess, or severe spinal stenosis.
 It is a true surgical emergency requiring rapid identification.

 Pertinent Anatomy